Cup-of-Cocoa/numberplace/README.md

-# numberplace
 Sudoku program written in Java.
 Input is board.
 Empty is written by "0".